FastRabbitON/VisualResolutionTest/README.md

  3. On screen will appear two shapes one after the other, you must answer if they were in the same position
  4. After all rounds will appear **Save Results** button, click it to save your results in excel
  5. **Stop** button reset everything and allow you back to main screen with options

+## Additional Informations
+The program was used at the university to conduct a psychophysical experiment: Visual resolution.
+Selected result:

 ## Technologies Used
 - HTML